RedPenguin101/design_patterns/README.md

 1. Strategy Pattern: defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 2. Observer Pattern: defines a one to many dependency between objects so that when one object (the _subject_) changes state, the dependents (_observers_) are notified and updated
 3. Dectorator pattern: attaches additional responsibilities to an object fynamically. a flecible alternative to subclassing for extending functionality
+3. Factory Method Pattern: defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses
+4. Abstract Factory Pattern: provides an interface for creating families of realted or dependent objects without specifying their concrete classes

 ### observer pattern
 1. subject interface, implemented by concrete subjects. has methods for registeringObserver, removing observer, notifying observer